iJrod/Learn-Smart-Contracts-and-Tokens/README.md

 ### About

 - A new repo collating various resources for learning about smart contracts, tokens, crypto, blockchain etc.
-- Inspired by helping those in the [Rebels](https://rebels.art/) project
+- Inspired by wanting to help those in the [Rebels](https://rebels.art/) project

 ### Initial Basics
 #### What is Solidity?